BisWeb2/preferred-domain/README.md

 3. Login into Shop Admin Backend
 4. Activate Preferred Domain Module
 5. See your preferred Domain in the Module Setting Tab
+6. Select the shown preferred Domain and use Save Button (required)

 ## Composer Install Command